 A key issue in critically appraising randomised controlled trials (RCTs) is that, while it can be thought of in terms of being an academic exercise, the reason why we are doing it is to evaluate what weight we can put on the findings, and how far we can generalize the results from trials into routine practice to inform clinical care.
 These pragmatic issues always need to be borne in mind when critically appraising study data.

 There are numerous checklists available, none of which is perfect.
 Individual issues may arise that are relevant to one study only.
-Alternatively, certain disease states may raise methodological issues that affect studies in that field and are specific to that disease state.
+Alternatively, certain disease states may raise methodological issues that are specific to studies in that field.
 Hence, no checklist can be entirely comprehensive and can only be regarded as a broad framework to apply.

-- methodology sound
+- methodology sound - include

-- methodology unsound/fatal flaw
+- methodology unsound/fatal flaw - exclude

 The first assessment would be whether a study attained the explicit minimum quality criteria (that is, in terms of the minimum acceptable size, level of blinding [if blinding is possible], length of follow-up, etc).